Dual-threat quarterback: Newfound implementation of dual-threats (early 2010s)

-In the 2014 season, Kaepernick, Griffin III, and Newton were all cited as declining or regressing players.
-Kaepernick was labeled, "symbolic of running QB struggles," by NFL.com writer Chris Wesseling.
-This status came after Kaepernick and the 49ers were defeated by Derek Carr and the Oakland Raiders.
+In spite of success found by dual-threats in the early 2010s, some analysts were still skeptical of dual-threat quarterbacks' value, suggesting that quarterbacks who run may be more likely to overlook more-productive passing plays.
+During the 2014 season, Kaepernick, Griffin III, and Newton were all cited as declining or regressing players.
+Kaepernick was labeled "symbolic of running QB struggles," by NFL.com writer Chris Wesseling.
+This came after Kaepernick and the 49ers were defeated by Derek Carr and the Oakland Raiders.
 Carr is not considered a dual-threat quarterback, though his "mindset, athleticism, pocket presence, quick release and strong arm" have all been praised by executives, coaches and analysts.
 Steve Young, who ranks third all-time in rushing yards for a quarterback, was cited as believing scrambling away from pressure limits and stunts the development of a quarterback's pocket presence.
 During the season, Bill Polian, a former Indianapolis Colts president, stated, "What we're seeing this year is the incredible erosion of the running quarterback."
 Obstacles such as high expectations and an increased risk of injury hindered the perception that mobile quarterbacks would dominate the position.

 While Kaepernick, Newton, and Griffin III struggled during the season, the mobility of other quarterbacks was praised.
 Success in the passing game, while using mobility to extend plays, was regarded more highly than pure running athleticism in 2014.
 Aaron Rodgers' mobility, for example, was considered by one NFL.com writer to be critical to the Packers' offense.
 New England Patriots head coach Bill Belichick praised Rodgers' mobility, stating, "he has a great ability to extend plays, either sliding in the pocket or at times scrambling outside the pocket."
 Luck's mobility was also acclaimed by NFL head coach Chip Kelly.
 Despite early-season reports of a decline in the performance of dual-threat quarterbacks, Russell Wilson rushed for a career-high 849 yards, 6 touchdowns and a league high 7.2 yards per attempt in 2014, leading the Seattle Seahawks to a second consecutive Super Bowl appearance.

+Writing for ESPN in 2024, Bill Barnwell retrospectively opined that the early 2010s "could be argued" as the period in which the "tide shifted" towards a higher acceptance and utilization of dual-threats.
+Supporting this, he cited Newton and Tebow's status as "150/100 guys" (quarterbacks who passed 150 times and ran 100 times in the same season) in 2011, as well as Griffin's and Kaepernick's "playoff runs [in 2012 and 2014, respectively] in offenses incorporating zone-read concepts from the college level".